 Pottery Barn Kids: Storytime held every Tuesday from 11 to 11:30.

 Take some free classes!
 Many retailers will offer a “try before you buy” class to see if it’s a fit for your family.
 It’s certainly worth checking out, and you never know what you and your baby may fall in love with!

 Emler Swim School: This swim school has several Metroplex locations and offers classes for infants and toddlers.
 The Waterbabies class is designed for babies 6 to 35 months old with no water skills, and it teaches underwater breath control.
 One Waterbabies Orientation class is free.
 Bathtime Babies is a free weekly program offered to parents of newborns ages 2 to 5 months old.
 Parents are instructed on how to use bath time at home for socialization, bonding and introduction to the wonderful world of water.
-There are locations in Allen, Dallas, Fort Worth, Frisco, Flower Mound, McKinney, Sachse and Southlake.
+There are locations in Allen, Dallas, Firewheel, Fort Worth, Frisco, Flower Mound, Plano and Southlake.

 Kindermusik: Give your baby or young toddler a leg up musically and developmentally with free introductory classes for babies up to 18 months old.

 Gymboree Play & Learn: This seven-level program is designed to support your child’s growth at her individual pace.
 From sensory stimulation to problem-solving games and storytelling, the classes use play-based activities to stretch the body and mind.
 There are locations in Southlake and Dallas.